The terrorist attacks on the United States that occurred on September 11, 2001, caused just under 3,000 immediate fatalities.

 First responders, pedestrians, and employees of the FDNY and NYPD are just some of the unfortunate people who developed severe health conditions such as cancer, interstitial lung disease, pulmonary fibrosis, sleep apnea, or asthma from inhaling carcinogens at or around Ground Zero.

 While we represent all types of clients eligible for the Victim Compensation Fund, this page focuses exclusively on those affected by post-9/11 asthma.

-The Fuchsberg-Cannata Law Firms have already secured more than $200 million in settlements for victims of World Trade Center injuries and are proud to be a federal court-appointed litigator for the Victim Compensation Fund.
+Cannata, Hendele & Cannata have already secured more than $300 million in settlements for victims of World Trade Center injuries and are proud to be a federal court-appointed litigator for the 9/11 Victim Compensation Fund.

-For the purpose of receiving compensation, the VCF and the World Trade Center Health Program (WTC Health Program) consider anyone who developed asthma after being present or visiting Ground Zero, the Pentagon, or the Shanksville plane crash site between September 11, 2001, and May 30, 2002, a victim.
+For the purpose of receiving compensation, the VCF and the World Trade Center Health Program (WTC Health Program) typically consider anyone who developed asthma after being present or visiting Ground Zero, the Pentagon, or the Shanksville plane crash site between September 11, 2001, and May 30, 2002, a victim.
 However, the complex policies of the WTC Health Program afford differing amounts of exposure time based upon the type of work or presence.
 Commonly, the time frame that the WTC Health Program looks at is September 11, 2001, and July 31, 2002, but exceptions are depending upon your circumstances.